 Microsoft SQL Server Express comes as an optional component with the Sage Estimating install package.
-It installs automatically when you server certain Sage Estimating installation options.
+It installs automatically when you select certain Sage Estimating installation options.

-NOTE: If you are operating in a workstat on/server environment, you do not need to install SQL Server on the workstations.
+Note: If you are operating in a workstation/server environment, you do not need to install SQL Server on the workstations.
 However, you can install SQL Server locally if you want to maintain a copy of your estimating data.